 Folklore Archives and Collective Memory

-A research theme in the Cultural Heritage Mediascapes project that investigates collective remembering, popular culture and a new generation of contributors to national archives.
+A research theme in the Cultural Heritage Mediascapes project that investigates collective remembering, popular culture and a new generation of contributors to national archives in the digital age.

 The research will center on the Norwegian Folklore Archives, exploring